Euro woes tarnish model Swedish economy

 "Do your job, Stefan Ingves," Dagens Industri trumpeted, calling on the governor of the Riksbank - even before the PMI data was published - to ease policy.

-The future path of the country's debt management programme was also called into question with news of the resignation of the widely admired head of the country's debt office, Bo Lundgren.
+The future path of the country's debt management program was also called into question with news of the resignation of the widely admired head of the country's debt office, Bo Lundgren.

 SAFE HAVEN UNDER THREAT